MicrosoftDocs/security/zero-trust/develop/token-management.md

 ## Managing token lifetimes

-Applications can create a session for a user after the authentication successfully completes with Azure AD.
+Applications can create a session for a user after the authentication successfully completes with Microsoft Entra ID.
 User session management drives how frequently a user needs reauthentication.
 Its role in keeping an explicitly verified user in front of the app with the right privilege and for the right amount of time is crucial.
 Session lifetime must be based on the `exp` claim in the ID token.
 The `exp` claim is the time at which the ID token expires and the time after which you can no longer use the token to authenticate the user.

 Always respect the [token lifetime](/azure/active-directory/develop/active-directory-configurable-token-lifetimes) as provided in the token response for access tokens or the `exp` claim in the ID token.
 Conditions that govern token lifetime can include sign-in frequency for an enterprise.
 Your application can't configure the token lifetime.
 You can't request a token lifetime.

 In general, tokens must be valid and unexpired.
 The audience claim (aud) must match your client ID.
 Make sure the token is coming from a trusted issuer.
 If you have a multitenant API, you may choose to filter so that only specific tenants can call your API.
 Make sure you enforce the token's lifetime.
 Check the `nbf` (not before) and the `exp` (expiration) claims to ensure the current time is within those two claims' values.

 Don't aim for exceptionally long or short session lifetimes.
 Let the granted [ID token lifetime](/azure/active-directory/develop/id-tokens#id-token-lifetime) drive this decision.
 Keeping your app's sessions active beyond token validity violates the rules, policies, and concerns that drove an IT admin to set a token validity duration to prevent unauthorized access.
 Short sessions degrade user experience and don't necessarily increase the security posture.
-Popular frameworks like ASP.NET allow you to set session and cookie timeouts from Azure AD's ID token's expiry time.
+Popular frameworks like ASP.NET allow you to set session and cookie timeouts from Microsoft Entra ID's ID token's expiry time.
 Following the identity provider's token expiry time ensures that your user's sessions are never longer than the policies that the identity provider dictates.

 ## Caching and refreshing tokens